aaronbloomfield/ccc/hws/tokens/index.md

 #### Part 1, task 2: Create a logo

 You will need to create a logo for your cryptocurrency.
 The logo that you submit should be 512x512 pixels in size.
 Use a fun color!
 Create a neat logo!
 But please make sure the logo is appropriate.
 You can look at the types of logos on a site such as [coinmarketcap.com](https://coinmarketcap.com) for ideas, as well as [cryptologos.cc](https://cryptologos.cc/) and [this github site](https://github.com/coinwink/cryptocurrency-logos).
+You are welcome to use any generative AI tool for this image creation, as long as it fulfills the requirements below.

 The logo itself needs to have the following requirements:

 - A circular logo with a transparent background outside the circle, just like what is on coinmarketcap.com.
 Your logo can also be almost-circular, like some we have -- or will have -- seen: [STORJ](../../slides/images/logos/storj-coin-symbol.svg), [ERG](../../slides/images/logos/erg-coin-symbol.svg), and [MIM](../../slides/images/logos/mim-coin-symbol.svg).
-- Readable if the size were reduced to a 32x32 pixel version.
+- It should be recognizable if the size were reduced to a 32x32 pixel version.
 - The background outside the circle of the coin needs to be transparent.
 - The background of the coin circle itself needs to be something more interesting than white.
 - The file must be a .png file, and it will have to be named `xyz.png`, where "xyz" is your coin abbreviation.